Dhugald/OP_ROVER/README.md

 # OP_ROVER

-# This is the main github for the Rover project.
+## This is the main github for the Rover project.

-# Members
+## Members
--Reuben Watt
+- Reuben Watt
--Taylor Medder
+- Taylor Medder
--Dhugald Spry
+- Dhugald Spry